pi-apps/demo/README.md

 ## Flows

-To dive into the implementation of the flows that support the demo app features, please refer to [Pay with Pi App Flows](./FLOWS.md).
+To dive into the implementation of the flows that support the Pay with Pi app features, please refer to [Pay with Pi App Flows](./FLOWS.md).